"My life today is by the grace of God"

 We invited Ismail to a picnic to learn more about Afghan marriage customs, which often come with enormous costs.
 He's relieved he married in Morocco in a small setting, avoiding the financial burden common in Afghanistan.

-Meet Mansur and Khadija, an Afghan-Moroccan couple who recently married.
+Meet Mansur and Khadija, an couple who recently married.
+Khadija is from Morocco and Mansur from a country in South East Asia.
 Why do they prefer to stay off-camera?
 Is it fear of legal trouble, shame, or worries of backlash over their binational relationship?
 Watch to find out!

 Why did Khadija and Mansur decide to marry?
 Was it simple romanticism, a desire to build a family, or was marriage their only choice in Morocco, where unmarried cohabitation with the opposite sex can have serious legal and social consequences?

 Khadija and Mansur married on paper in Morocco.
-To honor their marriage, Mansur’s family in Afghanistan organized a wedding without the bride and groom.
+To honor their marriage, Mansur’s family in his country of origin organized a wedding without the bride and groom.
 Almost a year later, the couple held their wedding in Morocco.
 Why did they only attend one of their weddings?

 In this video, we introduce Ahmed and Fatima, a couple from the Ahmadi community in Pakistan.
 As a religious minority, the Ahmadis face increasing hostility in their home country.
 The situation becomes dire when shots are fired at Ahmed's home and the couple decides to leave.